Enriched Pre-trained Transformers for Joint Slot Filling and Intent Detection: Proposed Approach

 \subsection{Slots Modeling}

-The task of slot filling is closely related to other well-known tasks in the field, e.g.,~part-of-speech (POS) tagging, named entity recognition (NER), etc. Also, it can benefit from knowing the interesting entities in the text.
-Therefore, we reinforce the slot filling with tags found by a named entity recognizer (word features).
+The task of slot filling is closely related to tasks such as part-of-speech (POS) tagging and named entity recognition (NER).
+Also, it can benefit from knowing the interesting entities in the text.
+Therefore, we reinforce the slot filling with tags found by a named entity recognizer.
 Next, we combine the intent prediction, the language model's hidden representations, and some extracted word features into a single vector used for token slot attribution.
 Details about all components are discussed below.

 \paragraph{Word Features} A major shortcoming of having free-form text as an input is that it tends not to follow basic grammatical principles or style rules.
 The casing of words can also guide the models while filling the slots, i.e.,~upper-case words can refer to names or to abbreviations.
 Also, knowing the proper casing enabled the use of external NERs or other tools that depend on the text quality.